Displaying present location in the site.

 Compliance Hotline for Business Partners

 NEC collects human rights-related reports from suppliers through the Compliance Hotline, which is operated by a third-party organization.
 EMEA suppliers can report concerns via contact points that are operated internally by subsidiaries in the EMEA region, the Legal Division of NEC Europe, or Safecall.
+As of October 2024, we have integrated the functions of the Compliance Hotline into the NEC Compliance & Integrity Hotline.
+This integration is also being rolled out in phases across Group companies in and outside Japan starting in April 2025.
+Reports submitted via JaCER are also accepted.

 Customer Communications Center for Customers and Local Residents